isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 `Register <https://cancer.sanger.ac.uk/cosmic/register>`_ for access to `COSMIC <https://cancer.sanger.ac.uk/cosmic/about>`_ in `BigQuery <https://cloud.google.com/bigquery/what-is-bigquery>`_:

-    * if you are already a registered user of COSMIC, you will need to go to `your account <https://cancer.sanger.ac.uk/cosmic/myaccount>`_ page and add a valid "Google identity" in the Google ID box -- when you are signed in to COSMIC, your name in the upper-right corner is a pull-down menu from which you can access your Account Settings;
+    * if you are already a registered user of COSMIC, you will need to go to `your account <https://cancer.sanger.ac.uk/cosmic/myaccount>`_ page and add a valid "Google identity" in the Google ID box: when you are signed in to COSMIC, your name in the upper-right corner is a pull-down menu from which you can access your Account Settings;
     * if the Email Address that you initially used when registering for COSMIC is already a valid Google identity, you may simply re-enter the same email address into the Google ID box;
     * if you are not sure whether your institutional (or other) email address is a Google identity, you can check by entering it in the Google `password-assistance page <https://accounts.google.com/ForgotPasswd>`_; or by asking your IT staff;
     * if you are not currently a registered COSMIC user, you will first need to `register <https://cancer.sanger.ac.uk/cosmic/register>`_, agree to the Terms and Conditions, and supply a valid Google identity in the Google ID box;